USCGC Dallas (WHEC-716): Transfer to the Philippine Navy

 The Philippine Navy officially confirmed the Joint Visual Inspection (JVI) by its officials led by Rear Admiral Orwen Cortez of South Carolina-based Hamilton-class cutter USCGC Dallas from October 31 to November 5, 2011.
 The ship was transferred as an excess defense article through the Foreign Assistance Act via a "hot transfer" in May 2012.

-The Philippine Navy renamed the vessel BRP Ramon Alcaraz after a World War II hero, Ramon A. Alcaraz.
+The Philippine Navy renamed the vessel BRP Ramon Alcaraz after a World War II naval hero, Ramon A. Alcaraz.

 In popular culture

-Friday the 13th Part VIII: Jason Takes Manhattan (1989) — Around the 43 minute mark a distress call sent from the ship Lazarus is received from the nearby USCGC Dallas.
+Friday the 13th Part VIII: Jason Takes Manhattan (1989) — Around the 43 minute mark a distress call sent from the ship Lazarus is received on the nearby USCGC Dallas.